ruanyf/flux-todomvc-demo/README.md

 module.exports = TodoTextInput;
 ```

-When `TodoTextInput` loses the focus, or user presses down the Enter key, `this.props.onSave(this.state.value)` will be called.
+You could see, when `TodoTextInput` loses the focus, or user presses down the Enter key, `this.props.onSave(this.state.value)` will be called.

+The following is its code. it uses `AppDispatcher.dispatch` to send an action `TODO_CREATE`.

 ```javascript
 // js/components/Header.js